vid/SenseBase/README.md

 # Acknowledgement

-This project is supported by and forms the basis of http://www.github.com/TsangLab/Proxiris, as well as work developed for the PatientSense project for eHealth in Motion | Dataparc.
+This project is supported by and forms the basis of http://www.github.com/TsangLab/Proxiris, as well as work developed for the PatientSense project for [eHealth in Motion](http://www.ehealthinmotion.com) | [Dataparc](http://www.dataparc.com.com/) .

 # Copyright notices